Vishuvishu/Storage_repo/README.md

-Ignore This temporary repository.
+This Repository is to store all images used in my other github repositories.

-This repository is for string gif files or image files for my whole github profile so ignore it.
+So I can manage It properly